 Finally, I love starting my day out at song circle!

 I have been working with children and families since 2014 and I am thrilled to be at the New Discovery School.
-I finished my direct transfer degree at North Seattle College and am currently enrolled at UW for a degree in Education, Communities and Organizations.
+I earned an associate’s degree at North Seattle College in ECE and completed a degree in Education, Communities and Organizations at UW.
 I am very excited to have the opportunity to use some of the skills I have learned in my schooling.
-Outside of the classroom I enjoy watching movies, making art, reading, and running with my partner.
+Outside of NDS I enjoy watching movies, making art, reading, and running with my partner.
 I am excited to meet you all and get to know you.

 Seattle, born and raised, on the playground where I spend most of my days…